2BitWizard/GB_Mini_Camera/README.md

 - The schematic is clear and precise enough to troubleshoot any issue with a multimeter in continuity mode.
 Easy check: the caps must **never** be shorted, two adjacent pins of the FRAM and flash memory must never be shorted.
 After that, any remaining issue is a just a matter of flow and reflow.
 - It's **very recommended** to use a magnifying system (USB microscope or binocular magnifier).
 Soldering with bare eyes is possible if you are lucky enough to get the device working first try but any issue will be impossible to troubleshoot.
 A multimeter is mandatory too in case of issue.
 - The ENIG finish can be hard to "wet" depending on the flux used.
 I used a BEEYUIHF #8403 no clean flux in syringe and was very great in my case (good wetting, easy to clean and no headache after soldering contrary to some other el cheapo Aliexpress brands in metal containers I used to spread before).
+- Of course, cover the cartridge connector completely with kapton tape to avoid any solder splats on it.
+They are basically impossible to remove after.

 ## Showcase
 ![](/Showcase_2.png)